tilezen/mapbox-vector-tile/README.md

 In this example, the coordinate that would get encoded would be (2048, 2048)

-Additionally, if the data is already in a cooridnate system with y values going down, the encoder supports an option, `y_coord_down`, that can be set to True.
+Additionally, if the data is already in a coordinate system with y values going down, the encoder supports an option, `y_coord_down`, that can be set to True.
 This will suppress flipping the y coordinate values during encoding.

 ### Custom extents